 - Add some ceramic baking beans to the paper.
 This will stop the pastry from rising up and the paper from moving.
 If you don't have ceramic beans then use any dried beans or rice and keep them separate for this purpose.

-- Place the tin on a rimmed baking sheet and bake for 15 minutes.
+- Remove the baking tray from the oven and place the tin on it.
+This helps to get the heat straight to the base of the pastry.
+Bake for 15 minutes.
 Carefully peel back the paper.
 If the pastry is set then remove the paper and beans and return to the oven for 5 more minutes.

 How to make the Quiche Lorraine filling